ChrisChrisLoLo/CoursePlusPlus/README.md

 ## Developer Information (Nerd Stuff)
 ### Architecture
 This is a monolithic REST API using Django coupled to a Single Page Application (SPA) in React.
-Most choices in technology favoured convience/cost over performance, due to the limited audience of this app, and therefore limited traffic.
+Most choices in technology favoured rapid development speed over cost over performance, due to the limited audience of this app, and therefore limited traffic.

 A React SPA was used to dip my toes into modern front-end software development.
 While using a SPA arguably made developing